Nonemptiness of single affine Deligne-Lusztig varieties: Basics on single affine Deligne-Lusztig varieties

-\begin{defn}[The critical strips and shrunken Weyl chambers] For each positive root $\alpha$, we call the set of alcoves between $H_\alpha(0)$ and $H_\alpha(1)$ the critical strip associated to $\alpha$ and denote by $C_\alpha$.\footnote{One can define the critical strip of a negative root $\alpha$ to be the set of alcoves between $H_\alpha(0)$ and $H_\alpha(-1)$ and also denote by $C_\alpha$.
-This convention will be secretly used.} The set of alcoves which do not lie in any critical strip is called the shrunken Weyl chambers. \end{defn} The following computes the $k$-values explicitly.
-Here, the expression $t^\mu w$ is an alcove in the dominant Weyl chamber always and $v$ is an element of $W_0$.
-Both $a$ and $\alpha$ mean roots, but the latter will denote a positive root mostly. \begin{lem} For any root $a\in \Phi$,
+\begin{defn}[The critical strips and shrunken Weyl chambers] For each positive root $\alpha$, we call the set of alcoves between $H_\alpha(0)$ and $H_\alpha(1)$ the critical strip associated to $\alpha$ and denote by $CS_\alpha$.\footnote{One can define the critical strip of a negative root $\alpha$ to be the set of alcoves between $H_\alpha(0)$ and $H_\alpha(-1)$ and also denote by $CS_\alpha$.
+This convention will be used.} The set of alcoves which do not lie in any critical strip is called the shrunken Weyl chambers. \end{defn} The following computes the $k$-values explicitly.
+Here, the expression $t^\mu w$ is an alcove in the dominant Weyl chamber always and $v$ is an element of $W_0$. \begin{lem} For any root $\alpha\in \Phi$,